Tremorgio and Leìt

 Itinerary: Tremorgio-Leit (4h, see map)

-The hike to the Tremorgio and Leìt alpine lakes above Rodi Fiesso (940 meters) in Leventina Valley is easily accessible to everyone.
-In just a few minutes, the cable car takes you from the bottom of the valley right up to the Tremorgio hut (1850 meters): a 900 metre ascent which allows you to save a lot of energy.
-On reaching the top, you will be offered a fabulous view of the lake whose waters have been used for nearly a century to produce electricity (currently generated by the Azienda Elettrica Ticinese, which also owns the cable car and the hut).
+The hike to the Tremorgio and Leìt alpine lakes above Rodi Fiesso (940 meters) in Leventina Valley is a particularly fascinating excursion for those who love alpine environments.
+In just a few minutes, the cable car (operating from June to October) takes you from the bottom of the valley right up to the Tremorgio hut (1850 meters): a 900 metre ascent which allows you to save a lot of energy.
+On reaching the top, you will be offered a fabulous view of the lake whose waters have been used for nearly a century to produce electricity.
 In autumn 2012, the Carlo Danzi Foundation promoted and funded the construction of a trail that allows you to walk around the lake: an easy, 3-km hike along flat ground, which takes about 40 minutes.
 Local products and hot meals can be enjoyed at the hut during the summer.

 On the other hand the vast plain of Alpe Campolungo (2100 metres), crossed by a crystal-clear stream, can be reached in less than an hour’s walk from the cable car arrival station.
 An idyllic place, rich in minerals, studied by many researchers.
 During summer, the meadows abound in lush vegetation, and flowering shrubs add a touch of colour to the landscape.
 Here you can admire gentians, anemones, rhododendrons, buttercups, columbines as well as many other flowering species.